What is the average cost of renters insurance in Kansas?

 Cheapest renters insurance in Kansas

-Allstate is the cheapest renters insurance company in Kansas based on our rate analysis with an average annual premium of $162.
+Our analysis shows that Allstate is the cheapest renters insurance company in Kansas, with an average annual premium of $162.

-Below are the cheapest renters insurance companies in Kansas and their average annual premiums.
+Here is the list of the cheapest renters insurance companies in Kansas along with their average annual premiums.

 Company nameAverage annual premium